 - requires the prescriber to follow-up with review and signature of the transcribed order

-The most common VO errors involve misinterpretation of the dose or the medication name.
-For example VO errors reported in the literature include misinterpreting the number fifteen (15) as being fifty (50) and the number two (2) as being ten (10).
-Besides dosage confusion, sound-alike medications have also caused VO errors.
+The most common verbal order errors involve misinterpretation of the dose or the medication name.
+For example, verbal order errors reported in the literature include misinterpreting the number fifteen (15) as being fifty (50) and the number two (2) as being ten (10).
+Besides dosage confusion, sound-alike medications have also caused verbal order errors.
 Examples cited include mistaking azithromycin for erythromycin and Klonopin for clonidine.

 Verbal information among care providers can also lead to error.
 Verbal communication of blood glucose readings without confirmation have resulted in administration of overdoses of insulin, as when the nurse heard a verbal report of the patient’s blood glucose reading being 353 when the reading was actually reported as 85.

-For these reasons, patient safety experts recommend a standing policy that all verbal orders be stated back (or read back) to the prescriber before implementation.
+For these reasons, patient safety experts recommend a standing policy that all verbal orders be read back to the prescriber before implementation.
 Besides verbal orders, this state-back policy should include high-risk clinical information that results in medication administration such as blood glucose levels or patient assessment information during a code.

-One pediatric hospital reduced VO errors from 9% to zero by implementing this process.
+One pediatric hospital reduced verbal order errors from 9% to zero by implementing this process.
 The read-back process requires the staff member who receives a verbal order to read-back the order information and obtain affirmation from the prescriber that the information is accurate.
 The read-back process includes the following components: